luvagu/todos-js-snowpack-tailwind/README.md

-# ToDo's JS - Built with Snowpack and Tailwind CSS - Auth and Data with FaunaDB
+# ToDo's JS - Built with Snowpack and Tailwind CSS

 Responsive todo app written in HTML, CSS and JavaScript and built with Snowpack and Tailwind CSS.
-Realtime CRUD operations with FaunaDB
+Auth and Data with FaunaDB

 ## Features